isl-org/Open3D/docs/tutorial/visualization/web_visualizer.rst

 Additional notes on compatibility:

-- Web visualizer servers are not supported on the ARM64 platform.
 - On Ubuntu, web visualizer server runs on EGL.
 This is supported in most machines as long as the it has graphics capabilities (either via integrated graphics or discrete GPU).
 A discrete GPU will be required if the CPU does not